briglx/AzureBillingReports/reports/README.md

 # Copy Project to local computer
 cd /path/to/src/
 git clone https://github.com/briglx/AzureBillingReports.git
 cd /path/to/src/AzureBillingReports

+# Check if you have python
+python --version
+# Downloand and install from https://www.python.org/downloads/
+# After installing python, navigate to the project folder
+cd /path/to/src/AzureBillingReports

 # Create Python Virtual Environment and activate